-When an organization is going through change, its ability to strategically leverage L&D to accelerate the business though the cycle of change can be a critical differentiator.
-Employees who feel satisfied and successful are more engaged and perform at a higher level, faster.
+When an organization is going through change, its ability to strategically leverage L&D to accelerate the business through the cycle of change can be a critical differentiator; employees who feel satisfied and successful are more engaged and perform at a higher level faster.

 4. L&D Business Premises

-- Accelerating through the cycle of change can move an organization to peak performance faster.
+- Accelerating through the change cycle can move an organization to peak performance faster.

 - L&D can prepare an organization to help balance overt optimism and lessen the depths of unfounded pessimism.

-- L&D plays the biggest role through building competencies at the individual and organizational levels, speeding both through the typical downward drop, and accelerating movement toward peak performance.
+- L&D plays the most significant role by building competencies at the individual and organizational levels, speeding through the typical downward drop and accelerating movement toward peak performance.

 Viewed this way, L&D must be considered a strategic initiative integral to any change event.

 L&D plays off both the “minds and hearts” of people.
-The “mind” can create capable and competent individuals while the “heart” can invoke a positive attitude and excitement.
-These are key elements impacting the organization’s ability to achieve peak performance and desired outcomes.
+The “mind” can create capable and competent individuals, while the “heart” can invoke a positive attitude and excitement.
+These fundamental elements impact the organization’s ability to achieve peak performance and desired outcomes.

-When organizations use L&D more strategically, where L&D is focused on both developing the competencies and the application of those competencies in the new strategy or environment, these organizations realize a significant lift in performance.
-In addition, they meet the expectations of the workforce who have grown to expect L&D from a learning organization.
+When organizations use L&D more strategically, where L&D is focused on developing and applying those competencies in the new strategy or environment, these organizations realize a significant lift in performance.
+In addition, they meet the expectations of the workforce, who have grown to expect L&D from a learning organization.

-Do you want to better understand the 6 key strategic issues facing learning & development leaders?
-We invite you to download the complete research article to get the latest learning and development information for your organization.
+Do you want to better understand the six key strategic issues facing learning & development leaders?
+We invite you to download the complete research article to get your organization's latest learning and development information.